drtinkerer/devfolio/README.md

 1. Place your SVG icons in the `public/floating-icons` directory
 2. The icons will be automatically loaded and displayed in the background
 3. Icons will inherit the floating animation and click interactions
+4. For a large collection of tech icons, refer to [Tech Icons](https://techicons.dev/)

 ### Modifying Colors